privacytools/privacytools.io/.github/CONTRIBUTING.md

 - Prioritize Products without Vendor Lock-in (decentralized/self-hostable).

 There can be exceptions if no software is available that meet the criteria.
-This criteria applies to all of privacytools.io
+NOte: This criteria applies to all of privacytools.io
 ### Proividers
-- Prioritize Products by privacy respecying nationality.
+- Prioritize Products by privacy respecting nationality.

 ### VPN
 - Prioritize Products by privacy respecying nationality.